Visitor Safety Measures & Amenities

-To continue providing the safest care environment, we have temporarily updated our visitor policy as of October 11, 2021.
+To continue providing the safest care environment, we have temporarily implemented new visitation safety measures as of July 7, 2022.

 Visitation is now limited to:

 - Pediatrics: Two parents/guardians allowed in all areas, provided space is sufficient to achieve compliance with social distancing.

 - Obstetrics: One spouse/labor coach/support person.
 Doulas are also permitted when the obstetric provider is aware of their requested presence and they have been part of the prenatal process.

 - All other inpatient areas including critical care: Two visitors at any one time from 11 am to 8 pm each day.
 Pediatric visitors under age 2 are discouraged because of their inability to mask.
 Exceptions may be made at the time of unit admission or for care plan discussions.

 - Patients on Palliative Care/Comfort Measures: Two visitors at any one time daily from 11 am to 8 pm each day.
 Exceptions may be managed by the care team.

 - End of Life in any inpatient area: Up to four family members at any one time may visit patients likely to expire within 24 hours (all areas).
 Visiting times to be managed by the care team.